pryn-kb/python-test/_episodes/05-built-in.md

 - "Python reports a runtime error when something goes wrong while a program is executing."
 - "Fix syntax errors by reading the source code, and runtime errors by tracing the program's execution."
 ---
-## Use comments to add documentation to programs.
+## Use comments to add documentation to programs

 ~~~
 # This sentence isn't executed by Python.